Info on response and situation last updated: 8 November 2024.

 Decades of repression and conflict, and an Israel-imposed blockade from 2007 on the Gaza Strip, Palestine, exploded on 7 October 2023 as Hamas attacked Israel on a large scale.
 In response, Israel has launched massive attacks on Gaza.

-Over 1.7 million people have been displaced in Gaza, with many people being displaced multiple times.
+Since the beginning of the war, more than 43,000 Palestinians have been killed and 101,000 injured, according to Gaza’s Ministry of Health.
+Over 1.9 million people have been displaced in Gaza, with many people being displaced multiple times.
 In Gaza, hospitals and other health facilities have been constantly under attack, leaving many not functioning.
 Food, water, and medicines are scarce.
 People are trying to survive in extremely dire circumstances.

-We call for an immediate ceasefire in Gaza and the urgent scale up of humanitarian aid.
-Tens of thousands of people have been killed and injured.
-Today, nowhere is safe in Gaza.
+We call for an immediate ceasefire in Gaza and the end of the blockade in Gaza.

 MSF response in Gaza, the West Bank and Egypt

-Our teams are offering surgical support, wound care, physiotherapy, post-partum care, basic healthcare, vaccinations, and mental health services.
+Our teams are offering surgical support, wound care, physiotherapy, maternity and paediatric care, basic healthcare, vaccinations, and mental health services.
 However, systematic sieges and evacuation orders on various hospitals are pushing our activities onto an ever-smaller territory and limiting our response.

 South Gaza

-Nasser hospital, Khan Younis - Nasser hospital is the main surgical centre in the south of the Gaza Strip.
-Working with the Ministry of Health, we focus on providing orthopaedic surgery and care in the burns unit, providing dressing changes and physiotherapy.
+Nasser hospital, Khan Younis - Nasser hospital is now the largest surgical centre in the Gaza Strip.
+Working with the Ministry of Health, we focus on providing orthopaedic surgery, and working in the burn unit, providing plastic surgery, general laboratory activities, physiotherapy and supporting the counselling department.
+We also offer day surgery, provide care in the maternity and neonatal wards, and have opened an inpatient therapeutic feeding centre.
+With 65 beds for inpatient care, we have now opened outpatient care for wounds, providing dressings and physiotherapy.

 Middle Area

-Al-Aqsa hospital, Deir Al-Balah – we provide trauma surgery, advanced wound care, post-operative wound care, physiotherapy, health promotion and mental health support.
+Al-Aqsa hospital, Deir Al-Balah – We provide trauma surgery, advanced wound care, post-operative wound care, physiotherapy, health promotion and mental health support.
+We have also reopened the pharmacy store in the hospital.
+Our activities also include malnutrition screening and referral.

-Al-Martyrs clinic, Deir Al-Balah - an MSF team provides wound care and malnutrition screening.
+Al-Martyrs clinic, Deir Al-Balah – An MSF team provides wound care, mental health support, physiotherapy, and malnutrition screening.

-Clinic, Al-Hekker – we provide general consultations, vaccination, reproductive health services, and change wound dressings.
+Al-Hekker clinic, Deir Al-Balah – We provide general consultations, vaccinations, reproductive health services, and change wound dressings.
 We also provide mental health services, including psychological first aid, individual and family counselling sessions, and psychoeducation and health promotion activities.
+Our services also include outpatient nutritional treatment for malnutrition.

 North Gaza